katlamas/slides/networking-3/networking-3.md

 **Malware**
 ## Spyware
-Software that secretly gathers information about a user's activities.
+Software that secretly gathers information about a user's activities without their consent.
+Spyware can track browsing habits, record keystrokes, and capture sensitive data such as login credentials and credit card numbers.
+This data is then sent to third parties, often leading to identity theft or financial loss.

+**Example**: Keyloggers, a type of spyware, can record everything a user types, capturing passwords and private messages.

 ---